GMMan/st-link-hack/paper/paper.md

 ![Nucleo-64 with reserved solder bridges set](img/1_nucleo-64_swd_select.jpg)

-On the Nucleo-32, there is a 5-pin header in the corner that is for the ST-Link MCU SWD port.
-You only need to solder the header in to have access to the
-ST-Link's SWD lines.
-I soldered the header on the same side as the other headers, but in retrospective it would have been better to have soldered them to the other side of the board so I could still plug the Nucleo-32 into a breadboard, since the SWD pins are slightly misaligned from the rest of the headers.
+On the Nucleo-32, there is a 5-pin header in the corner near the USB port that is for the ST-Link MCU SWD port.
+You only need to solder the header in to have access to the ST-Link's SWD lines.
+Put the header on the side with the USB connector.
+The SWD pins are slightly misaligned from the rest of the headers, so if you do what I did you won't be able to plug the board into a breadboard.

 ![Nucleo-32 with SWD header](img/2_nucleo-32_swd.jpg)